Braidon History, Family Crest & Coats of Arms

 The surname Braidon was first found in South Northamptonshire at Bradden, a village that dates back to the Domesday Book of 1086 when it was first listed as Bradene.
 Literally the place name means "broad valley," from the Old English words "brad" + "denu."
 The parish church is dedicated to St Michael and was built in the 13th century.

 Early History of the Braidon family

-Another 187 words (13 lines of text) are included under the topic Early Braidon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Braidon research.
+Another 94 words (7 lines of text) are included under the topic Early Braidon History in all our PDF Extended History products and printed products wherever possible.

 Braidon Spelling Variations

 The name Braidon, appeared in many references, and from time to time, the surname was spelt Braden, Braddene, Bradens, Braiding, McBradden and many more.

 Early Notables of the Braidon family (pre 1700)